Flat Rate Shipping

 Frequently Asked Questions

 No. Flat rate is most cost-effective for heavy packages shipping long distances.
 For lightweight items or short-distance shipments, weight-based pricing through Ground Advantage or cubic pricing is usually cheaper.
+The only way to know for a given package is to compare both prices side by side before you buy the label.

 USPS Flat Rate boxes have a 70 lb weight limit.
 FedEx One Rate has a 50 lb limit.
 As long as your item fits in the box and doesn't exceed the weight limit, the price stays the same.